seqan/seqan3/doc/tutorial/introduction/index.md

 Each directory in the SeqAn sources contains an `all.hpp` file which includes all the functionality of the respective (sub-) module.
 For small examples and quick prototyping, you can just include these `all.hpp`-headers.
-However, for larger projects we recommend you include only the necessary headers, because this will reduce the compile time measurably.
+However, for larger projects, we recommend you include only the necessary headers, because this will reduce the compile time measurably.

 \note